 Most versions of the Picanto are available with four seats – which, while meaning adults will have a bit more shoulder room in the back, does limit the car’s versatility in comparison with five-seater rivals.
 If you need a Picanto with extra seating capacity, the X-Line versions are available with five seats, but do bear in mind that (with prices starting from £13,645) it is one of the more expensive Picantos you can buy right now.

 The Picanto actually boasts best-in-class boot space.
 Enlarging the Picanto’s platform has created more luggage room as well as cabin space.
 The boot is now 255 litres with the seats up (nearly as much as in some superminis), and rises to 1,010 litres with them folded down.

 Few people buy a city car to carry really big loads, but on the odd occasion when space is a priority, the Picanto can deliver.
-In comparison, a Hyundai i10 offers 252 litres, while the VW Group trio of SEAT Mii, Skoda Citigo and VW Up!, boast 251-litre load bays.
+In comparison, a Hyundai i10 offers 252 litres, while the VW Up! boasts a 251-litre load bay.

 In this review

 - 1Kia Picanto reviewThe Kia Picanto city car has plenty of kit and offers a grown-up drive to go with its sporty looks